 The bathhouse is home to a crowd of employees, serving the ghosts who arrive by boat every night to bathe.
 Logically, these employees represent the multitude of thoughts and mental activities we have during the day to attract the wealth of ghosts that represent all kind of stimuli that enter our senses.
 Most of these employees are frogs, which, by their amphibian quality, are the ideal choice to symbolize the transition between our thoughts (water) and the corresponding materialization in actions (land).

-Haku advised Chihiro to visit Kamaji in the boilers room at the lowest level of the bathhouse, where he works preparing aromatic waters.
-The old man represents the body in service of mind, working hard to meet all the requirements.
-Even the cells are represented as funny black balls in charge of throwing rocks of coal into the boiler.
+Haku advises Chihiro to visit Kamaji in the boilers room at the lowest level of the bathhouse, where he works preparing aromatic waters.
+The old man represents the body in service of mind, working hard to meet all its requirements.
+Even the cells are pictured as funny black balls in charge of throwing rocks of coal into the boiler.

 Kamaji tells Chihiro to go up and talk to Yubaba because she is the one who can decide whether the human girl can stay or not.
 To reach the top of the house where Yubaba dwells, Chihiro has to ascend in elevators.
 She does so in the company of Lin, the young maid, who is always grumbling but also willing to work and help out where needed.
 This young lady represents our capacity for sacrifice and effort.

-The young Haku, wishing to gain his freedom and that of the girl, steals a talisman from one of the key characters: the twin sister of Yubaba, who, although physically identical, lives based on the opposite principles.
-Yubaba’s sister is the other side of the ego, the result of transforming intelligence into wisdom.
+The young Haku, wishing to gain his freedom and that of the girl, steals a talisman from another key character: the twin sister of Yubaba, who is physically identical but lives based on the opposite principles.
+Yubaba’s sister represents the other side of our ego, the result of transforming intelligence into wisdom.
 The sister comes into the rooms of Yubaba guided by the girl, without her knowing.
 Once inside, she transforms the giant baby into a mouse, and the wicked bird into a fly.
 The effect of wisdom when it enters our mind is just that, to cut through our childish emotions and negative attitudes until they become harmless aspects of our personality.

-The adventure is about to end, but Yubaba still poses a last test before releasing them.
+The adventure is about to end, but Yubaba still poses a last test.
 She asks Chihiro to identify her parents among a group of pigs.
-Chihiro answers that none of them is her parents, and indeed, all pigs were enchanted servants.
+Chihiro answers that none of them is her parents, and, indeed, all pigs were enchanted servants.
 At that instant, the spiritual yearning of the person has achieved its goal, and can never be again deceived by the ego and his servants the thoughts.
 Now that person is free.

 Chihiro returns to the village entrance, to the starting point of the adventure, where her parents are waiting unaware of anything that has passed.
 The person appears to be the same, but inside she is not; her internal transformation is so profound and irreversible that her actions will always in future be guided by wisdom.

-Note: It’s possible to use a similar method to interpret the symbolism of almost any cultural phenomenon.
+Note: It’s possible to use a similar method to interpret the symbolism of many phenomena.
 If you think this analysis was valid, you’ll find equally revealing the interpretation I propose about the classical myth of Atlantis, or the purpose of mankind’s oldest monuments such as Stonehenge.
 These interpretations—among many others—appear in a book recently published: Sailors of Stonehenge